MagerValp/AutoDMG/README.markdown

 AutoDMG
 =======

-AutoDMG takes an OS X installer and builds a system image, suitable for deployment with DeployStudio or Absolute Manage.
+AutoDMG takes an OS X installer and builds a system image, suitable for deployment with Imagr, DeployStudio, Absolute Manage, Casper, and other asr-based tools.

 ![Autodmg 1.0](http://magervalp.github.io/images/AutoDMG-1.0.png)